gufranco/tokyo-night-revamped-tmux/docs/ARCHITECTURE.md

 # Architecture Documentation

-This document describes the architecture and design decisions of Tokyo Night Revamped Tmux.
+This document describes the architecture and design decisions of yoru.

 ## 📐 Overview

-Tokyo Night Revamped Tmux follows a **modular, layered architecture** with clear separation of concerns:
+yoru follows a **modular, layered architecture** with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐